 I love reading Young Adult books.
-Here are some newly published YA good reads that you might just love as much as your teens. . .
+Here are some newly published YA mostly dystopian books that you might just love as much as your teens. . .

 The Scorpio Races

 You’ll LOVE this unique fantastical tale.
 Water horses eat human flesh so it’s a sign of great skill and bravery to race one in the annual Scorpio Races.
 Orphan, Puck needs to win the race or she and her brother won’t have food to eat or a home.

 If you love fairy tales, you must read this novel based on a comic book series.
 It’s based on the story of the Pied Piper and is about two brothers, one good and one evil, Peter and Max.
 Through the story Max becomes more entrenched in black magic and only his brother, Peter, will be able to stop him.